chrisullyott/wordsearch-solver/README.md

 # wordsearch-solver

 Finds words hidden in a two-dimensional grid of characters.
-A personal exercise in algorithms that traverse lists in creative ways.
+A personal exercise in designing algorithms that traverse lists in creative ways.

+### Example

 ```
-$ python3 main.py puzzle.txt wordlist.txt
+$ python3 solver.py puzzle.txt wordlist.txt
 ```

 ```